-Croatian citizenship act is called Zakon o hrvatskom državljanstvu in Croatian and it is available here.
+Croatian citizenship act is called Zakon o hrvatskom državljanstvu in Croatian.
+It is available here.

-To qualify to apply based on descent, you must have a Croatian ancestor that is connected to you in a straight line that permanently left Croatia to move abroad.
+To qualify to apply based on descent, you must have a Croatian ancestor connected to you in a straight line and who permanently left Croatia to move abroad.
 This can be a parent, grandparent, great-grandparent, and so on, as long as they are considered to be a Croatian emigrant.

 If they returned to Croatia or they never left, then they are not considered an emigrant, in which case Article 11 does not apply.
 As of January 1, 2020, there is no limit to how many generations you go back as long as you can prove the connection and their emigration abroad.

-If you’re the child of a Croatian citizen, there are certain situations in which you can register for Croatian citizenship instead of applying.
+If you’re the child of a Croatian citizen, you may be able to register for Croatian citizenship instead of applying.
 This is an easier and quicker process.

 If you qualify to register your citizenship based on the above, then jump over here for a guide that better suits your situation.

-If none of these situations apply to you, then you must apply by descent based on Article 11.
+If this does not apply to you, you must apply by descent based on Article 11.

 - If you are married to a person who acquired Croatian nationality based on Article 11, you can apply for citizenship based on Article 11.